 Have you ever gone thrift shopping before?
 The arbitrage business model uses this strategy, where merchants find discounted products from other retailers, and sell them at a higher price.
 Similar to dropshipping, some find this model useful as a side hustle.
 The biggest drawback most resellers face is how much time it takes searching for the right product.

-Some people turn their hobbies into profitable businesses.
+Some people turn their hobbies into profitable ecommerce businesses too.
 For artisans, this business model has proven to be a lucrative endeavor.
 It’s a great way for DIYers to make some extra cash.
 But running an eCommerce business does take time and attention, which makes it a challenge for handcrafters to juggle online selling and product building.

 Private/ White Label